jflowaa/smart_home/readme.md

 - [ ] Store temperature data in database
 - [ ] Store motion data in database --> notification
 - [ ] Create temperature chart on server dashboard
+- [ ] The TODOs throughout the code